 On the other hand, a herniated disc occurs when a crack in the tough outer layer of cartilage allows some softer inner cartilage to protrude out of the disc.
 Also called a ruptured disc or slipped disc, a herniated disc is not caused by an entire disc rupturing or slipping.

 How do you know if you are suffering from a bulging or herniated disc?
 The best way to tell is by the pain level you are experiencing.
 As a herniated disc generally protrudes farther and irritates the nerve roots, its symptoms are more painful than a bulging disc.
-The irritation of a herniated disc is caused by the compression of the nerve or the painful inflammation of the nerve root.
+The irritation of a herniated disc is caused by the nerve’s compression or the nerve root’s painful inflammation.

 What are the Different Disc Herniation Stages?